kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	C. Sepsis
 	D. Severe sepsis
 	E. Septic Shock

+For each of the following clinical scenarios, choose the most appropriate diagnosis from the list above.
+Each option may be used once, more than once or not at all.

 ### 9
 A 30-year-old man presents with severe right loin pain, radiating to the groin.
 A mid-stream urine (MSU) shows blood, protein and nitrites.
 A KUB study reveals a calculus.
 His temperature is 39.1°C, pulse 127/min, respiratory rate (RR) 38 breaths/min and BP 81/43 mmHg despite 3 litres of intravenous fluids, and his white cell count (WCC) is 21 × 109/l.